A Guide to Regression Discontinuity Designs in Medical Applications: Setup and Treatment Effects

-To illustrate, we reanalyze the Hlabisa HIV Treatment and Care Programme in South Africa, a study conducted by the Africa Health Research Institute (\url{https://www.ahri.org/}) and the South African Department of Health.
+We revisit the recent study by \citet{Bor-Fox-Rosen-etal_2017_PloSMed}, who used a RD design to estimate the effect of immediate (versus deferred) anti-retroviral therapy (ART) on retention in care.
+The authors analyzed the Hlabisa HIV Treatment and Care Programme in South Africa, conducted by the Africa Health Research Institute and the South African Department of Health.
 This program collected data on all patients receiving HIV care and treatment services at government facilities ($17$ clinics and $1$ hospital) between $12$ August $2011$ and $31$ December $2012$ \citep{Tanser-etal_2007_IJE,Houlihan-etal_2010_IJE}.
-Patients were eligible for anti-retroviral therapy (ART) if their CD4 count was less than 350 cells/$\upmu$l, and they had a WHO stage III/IV condition.
+Patients were eligible for ART if their CD4 count was less than 350 cells/$\upmu$l, and they had a WHO stage III/IV condition.
 Patients did an initial blood draw for a CD4 count, and were instructed to return to the clinic in one week to receive their result.
 ART-eligible patients were enrolled in several weeks of counseling and were then initiated on ART.
-This is a propotypical biomedical RD example, where the units of analysis are the patients, the score is the CD4 count, the cutoff is 350 cells/$\upmu$l, the treatment is the immediate initiation of ART, and the outcome of interest is an indicator for 12-month retention in care.
-The treatment is assigned when the score is below the cutoff, but the score and cutoff can always be redefined so that treatment assignment occurs when $X_i\geq c$ (i.e., multiplying both variables by $-1$, a relabelling of the data with no substantive effects in the analysis).
-Alternatively, the analysis can proceed given the setup and treatment effects are simply understood with a change of sign.

-We revisit a recent study that used the RD design to estimate the effect of immediate (versus deferred) ART on retention in care \citep{Bor-Fox-Rosen-etal_2017_PloSMed}.
-In that analysis, the investigators compared differences in retention between patients with CD4 counts ($X_i$) just above versus just below the 350-cells/$\upmu$l threshold ($c$).
+The investigators compared differences in retention between patients with CD4 counts ($X_i$) just above versus just below the 350-cells/$\upmu$l threshold ($c$).
 The cohort included $n=11,306$ patients and the data contained information on several predetermined covariates, including sex, age, date of testing, and testing location.
-The observed outcome $Y_i$ is a binary variable with value $1$ if there was any evidence of any routine clinic visits, lab result (CD4 or viral load), or date of ART initiation $6$ to $18$ months after a patient’s first CD4 count, regardless of receipt of ART.
+This is a prototypical biomedical RD example, where the units of analysis are patients and the score (CD4 count) is the result of a diagnostic test.
+The cutoff is 350 cells/$\upmu$l and the treatment is the immediate initiation of ART.
+The outcome of interest is a binary variable with value $1$ if there was any evidence of any routine clinic visits, lab result (CD4 or viral load), or date of ART initiation $6$ to $18$ months after a patient’s first CD4 count, regardless of receipt of ART.
 The RD design is fuzzy because not all patients with a score of less than $350$ initiated ART (see Figure \ref{fig: ART - T vs D} in the next section).
 Henceforth, we refer to this example as the \textit{ART} application.